-Circus Hostel is another award-winning in Berlin that not only has a bar but it’s own microbrewery.
+Circus Hostel is another award-winning in Berlin that also has its own on-site microbrewery.
 The Circus is a large hostel so it has a slight “hotel” vibe but there are plenty of places to meet other travelers—especially the bar.
 The staff is super nice and they keep the hostel very clean and organize multiple events (like a free walking tour).
 It’s also well-located so you can walk to a lot of sights (there is also public transport close by).
 The Circus also went through a major renovation in 2022 where they updated much of the hostel so it’s even better than ever.

 EastSeven Berlin Hostel